5 ways to reduce Mac CPU usage

 Macs with Apple silicon

-Although you can't reset the SMC on M1 Macs as the new M1 chips manage all functions, many users report that shutting down your Mac completely, waiting 30 seconds, and then restarting acts something like an SMC reset— worth a try.
+Although you can't reset the SMC on Macs with Apple silicon as new M chips manage all functions, many users report that shutting down your Mac completely, waiting 30 seconds, and then restarting acts something like an SMC reset— worth a try.

 Desktop Macs